Run Pain-Free: Effective Calf & Anterior Tibialis Stretching

 1. Pre-Activity Dynamic Stretches for Anterior tibialis and Calves

-Dynamic stretches are active movements that help to warm up your joints and muscles safely and prepare them for the activity.
+Dynamic stretches are active movements that help warm your joints and muscles safely and prepare them for the activity.
 In fact, they mimic running motions and activate the muscles you need to run pain-free.
-So, before starting your run, hike, or bike ride, it's essential to perform these types of movements and feel all stretched out.
+So, before starting your run, hike, or bike ride, it's essential to perform these movements and feel all stretched out.

 Watch these video examples to learn how to dynamically stretch the Anterior Tibialis and calves effectively: